 Tips for an Indoor Herb Garden

 When you start your indoor herb garden, going to the local greenhouse or gardening center for your herb seeds is a great start.
-Quality seeds to grow indoor herbs is best.
-Sometimes baby plants can be purchased, but a lot of people enjoy planting indoor herbs from seed.
+Quality seeds are best.
+Sometimes, baby plants can be purchased, but a lot of people enjoy planting indoor herbs from seed.

 Any container will do for an indoor herb garden.
 Just make sure that there is proper drainage in the containers you choose.
-The soil is also crucial in that you need to make sure the soil is mixed with sand and lime so the herbs have great soil conditions allowing maximum growth.
+The soil is also crucial in that you need to make sure it is mixed with sand and lime so the herbs have great soil conditions, allowing for maximum growth.

 Planting indoor herbs isn’t difficult.
 Choose an area that allows for at least partial sunlight.
 Near a skylight or a window is perfect.
-Southern facing windows provide the most sunlight and the northern facing ones don’t provide enough.
+Southern-facing windows provide the most sunlight and the northern-facing windows don’t provide enough.
 Fluorescent lighting can be used to supplement the lighting when winter provides very little.
-Further, in the spring and summer, your plants can go outdoors on a patio for fresh air and plenty of direct sunlight.
+In the spring and summer, your plants can go outdoors on a patio for fresh air and plenty of sunlight.